 With the evolution of technology, the tire-making business is no longer as complicated and manual as a hundred years ago.
-Companies do have research and development departments that continuously seek for innovations to aid their manufacturing process.
+Companies have research and development departments that continuously seek innovations to aid their manufacturing process.

 Some companies invent unique manufacturing machines to speed up the production process.
 The progress in making the tire is just like the usual production plant that you could imagine.
 It starts by mixing the ingredients until it reaches the molding machines.

 Tires need to be heated to complete the molding process.
 Tread patterns and sidewall details form at this stage.
 This step is the vulcanizing stage or the stage that hardens the rubber and helps cure it.